open-horizon/examples/edge/services/helloworld/README.md

 - It provides values for three `properties` (`model`, `serial`, and `configuration`).
 It states no `constraints`, so any appropriately signed and authorized code can be deployed on this Edge Node,

-- Register using this command:
+2. Register your Node Policy using this command:

 ```
 hzn register --policy horizon/node_policy.json
 ```

-- When the registration completes, use the following command to review the Node Policy:
+3. When the registration completes, use the following command to review the Node Policy:

 ```
 hzn policy list
 ```